nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-primary">

 :bulb: **Tip:** **Overwhelmed by the prefixes** when adding multiple orders?
-You can add a single buyer first and then [add orders to that buyer one by one](#adding-an-order-to-a-buyer-add-o).
-Alternatively, check out [Add Command using the popup window](#adding-a-contact-with-a-popup-window--add) to add multiple orders to a buyer **without prefixes**.
+Check out [Add Command using the popup window](#adding-a-contact-with-a-popup-window--add) to add multiple orders when adding a buyer **without prefixes**.

 </div>